Death Sentence (2007 film): Box office

 Death Sentence opened in 1,822 theaters in the United States and grossed $4,231,321, with an average of $2,322 per theater and ranking #8 at the box office.
 The film ultimately earned $9,534,258 domestically and $7,440,201 internationally for a total of $16,974,459.

-Critical reception
+Critical response

-Rotten Tomatoes, a review aggregator, reports that 20% of 113 surveyed critics gave the film a positive review; the average rating was 4.20/10.
-The critical consensus states: "A nonsensical plot and an absurd amount of violence make this revenge pic gratuitous and overwrought."
-The film has a score of 36 out of 100 on Metacritic based on 24 critics, indicating "Generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 2 1/2 stars out of 4.
 He compared Death Sentence to the Death Wish films starring Charles Bronson, saying: "In the Bronson movies, the hero just looked more and more determined until you felt if you tapped his face, it would explode.
 In Death Sentence, Bacon acts out a lot more."
 Ebert called Death Sentence "very efficient", praising "a courtroom scene of true surprise and suspense, and some other effective moments", but concluded that "basically this is a movie about a lot of people shooting at each other".